flutter/news_toolkit/README.md

 - implements best practices for news apps based on [Google News Initiative research](https://newsinitiative.withgoogle.com/info/assets/static/docs/nci/nci-playbook-en.pdf)
 - allows publishers to monetize immediately with pre-built Google Ads and subscription services

-To preview the [available features](#available-features) in this app, run the example app using this template in the [Google News Project](https://github.com/flutter/news_template/blob/main/google_news_project/README.md) folder by following the setup steps in the project's README.
+To preview the [available features](#available-features) in this app, run the example app using this template in the [Flutter News Project](https://github.com/flutter/news_template/blob/main/google_news_project/README.md) folder by following the setup steps in the project's README.

 ## Flutter News Mason Template